 It might not have happened the first time Baby is presented with solids, when you were expecting the big photo-op and they hadn’t figured out quite what food is.
 But some time in their first few weeks of adventures in solid food, the photogenic-in-hindsight mess of Baby’s first food fight appeared – the question is, did you get a picture?

 - The ‘here and gone again’ hair and eyes

-If Baby is one of the many children who was born with a hair or eye color that disappeared in her first few weeks or months of life, you may have thought you were getting enough pictures of those pale blue eyes or temporary curls.
+If Baby is one of the many children who was born with a hair or eye color that disappeared in their first few weeks or months of life, you may have thought you were getting enough pictures of those pale blue eyes or temporary curls.
 But as soon as they’re gone, and Baby’s hair and eyes have settled into their permanent color, you might reach a point where you wish you had more.
 It doesn’t matter how many you do have – you’ll still want just a couple extra.